nodeshift-archived/license-reporter/README.md

 [![Build Status](https://travis-ci.org/bucharest-gold/license-reporter.svg?branch=master)](https://travis-ci.org/bucharest-gold/license-reporter)

 License-reporter is a tool that is intended to be used by Red Hat projects/products that require project dependency licenses to be retrieved and reported in xml and html format.
+Additions have been made to output in JSON and YAML format but the XML output is the most mature.
+We would welcome additional PRs in this area.

 ## Installation